Skip to main content

 See answer

-To confirm successful data import, navigate to the objects endpoint to check that all objects have been imported (replace with your actual endpoint):
+To confirm successful data import, check the objects endpoint to verify that all objects are imported.

 You should see: